tonyblundell/korma/README.md

 Deletes all books released prior to 1984.

-## Working With 'One To Many' Relations
+## Working With One-To-Many Relations

 ```php
 $emily->get_related('books');